tablelist/web-checkout-widget/README.md

 <br>**venue** - Venue name for which venue will be loaded.

 *This will be your tablelist "slug".
-If you don't know what value to use, please contact hello@tablelist.com and we'll provide it.*

 <br>**partner** - Partner name.